The quality of bearing provocation, annoyance, misfortune, or pain without complaint, loss of temper, irritation or the like.

 1 Peter 3:8-9 – Don’t return evil for evil, but give a blessing instead.

-When others make mistakes and I am tempted to be impatient I will try to remember all of the mistakes that I have made that God has forgiven.
+When others make mistakes and you are tempted to be impatient try to remember all of the mistakes that you have made that God has forgiven.

-When I have to wait for the bus or other things I will try to remember how blessed I am to be able to ride a bus instead of walk.
+When you have to wait for the bus or other things try to remember how blessed you are to be able to ride a bus instead of walk.

-When others annoy me I will try to remember to give a blessing and respond gently.
+When others annoy you try to remember to give a blessing and respond gently.